Wiklyn/qr-code-component-main/README.md

 ### Useful resources

 - [APRENDA TUDO SOBRE MEDIA QUERY - COMO DEIXAR UM SITE RESPONSIVO ](https://www.youtube.com/watch?v=jEf_zX4fKqU) - This helped me understand how to use the media querry technique.
+(Although I ended up not using it)

 ## Author